Meet the artists who paint alien landscapes

 As a result, he says: "It's not that difficult to imagine what it would be like standing on the surface of another world."

-Garlik was first inspired to draw as a child.
+Garlick was first inspired to draw as a child.

 "When I was a kid I was really good at art.
 I particularly liked dinosaurs.
 I used to draw them all the time," he said.